-(4) 600-level credits
+4. 600-level credits

-In addition to the 38 credit requirement, students also register for IST 600 research credits.
+In addition to the 32- credit requirement, students also register for IST 600 research credits.
 All 600-level credits are to be assigned an "R".
-Upon successful completion of the comprehensive exam, students register for IST 601.The following is e a list of the various research courses and a brief description of each:
+Upon successful completion of the comprehensive exam, students register for IST 601.
+The following is a list of the various research courses and a brief description of each:

-IST 600 Thesis Research (Thesis Research) (This is for BOTH MS and PhD students.
-This is for MS students writing a thesis and for PhD students who have not yet passed their comprehensive exams, who are actively doing research on campus)
+IST 600 Thesis Research (Thesis Research) (This is for BOTH master's. and Ph.D. students.
+This is for I.U.G. and M.S. students writing a thesis and for Ph.D. students who have not yet passed their comprehensive exams, and who are actively doing research on campus)

 IST 601 Ph.D.
-Dis Full-Time (Dissertation) (This is for PhD students who have passed their comprehensive exams, who are actively doing research on campus)
+Dis Full-Time (Dissertation) (This is for Ph.D. students who have passed their comprehensive exams, who are actively doing research on campus)

-IST 610 Thes Res Off Campus (Thesis Research) (This is for PhD students who have not yet passed their comprehensive exams, who are semi-actively doing research OFF campus)
+IST 610 Thes Res Off Campus (Thesis Research) (This is for Ph.D. students who have not yet passed their comprehensive exams, who are semi-actively doing research OFF campus)

 IST 611 Ph.D.
-Dis Part-Time (Dissertation) (This is for PhD students who have passed their comprehensive exams, who are semi-actively doing research OFF campus)
+Dis Part-Time (Dissertation) (This is for Ph.D. students who have passed their comprehensive exams, who are semi-actively doing research OFF campus)

-(5) Time Limitation
+5. Time Limitation

-A doctoral student is required to complete the program, including acceptance of the doctoral dissertation or the passing of the final performance, within eight years after the date of successful completion of the candidacy examination.
+A doctoral student is required to complete the program, including approval of the doctoral dissertation and the passing of the dissertation defense, within eight years after the date of successful completion of the qualifying examination.
 To request an extension, the IST Graduate Programs Office must send a memo to the Director of Graduate Enrollment Services for review.
 The extension may be granted in appropriate circumstances.

-(6) Language and Communication Requirements
+6. Language and Communication Requirements

 In addition to successfully fulfilling the English competency expectation through the AEOCPT exam and/or remediation, all candidates must be competent in the English language and must have demonstrated skills in the communication of ideas orally and in writing that are commensurate with the requirement of professional work.
-One component of the candidacy examination is an assessment of written and oral English proficiency.
-If the outcome of the candidacy exam is remediation, the student must then work with his/her adviser to plan for remediation, including additional courses, mentoring, or other activities.
+One component of the qualifying examination is an assessment of written and oral English proficiency.
+If English proficiency problems are discovered through coursework or the qualifying exam, the student must work with his/her adviser to plan for remediation which may include additional coursework, mentoring, or other activities.